voc0der/NWNLogRotator/README.md

 # Notes
 1) This application may warn you that the publisher is not signed or verified, but if you click 'More Info' it will allow you to run anyways.
+2) Make sure you have logging enabled if you cannot find a log file.
+The setting to enable logging is located in nwnplayer.ini as ClientEntireChatWindowLogging = 1 under [Game Options].
-2) The parsing will not be accurate if obtained from a third-party server that alters the standard NWN logging.
+3) The parsing will not be accurate if obtained from a third-party server that alters the standard NWN logging.
-3) Changing the theme is available by clicking the "NWNLogRotator" header.
+4) Changing the theme is available by clicking the "NWNLogRotator" header.
-4) Please report any bugs or post suggestions.
+5) Please report any bugs or post suggestions.

 # Releases
 Download Latest <a href="https://github.com/ravenmyst/NWNLogRotator/releases">Here</a>.